NandhikaaNarayaniG/Social-media/README.md

 - **JWT Authentication**: Ensures that users are securely authenticated via token-based authentication.
 - **Sequelize ORM**: Manages the database interactions (MySQL) for creating and managing user profiles, posts, and comments.

-You can use this as a template to present your **fullstack social media app** in a more structured manner.
-Let me know if you'd like to customize anything!